 If I had a nickel for every time someone told me their home defense plan was to point their bird hunting shotgun down the hallway and squeeze off errant blasts, I’d have a bunch of nickels.

-Whether you prefer semi-automatic or pump action shotguns as your choice of boarder repellent, take it to the range and shoot your chosen defensive load in it.
+Whether you prefer semi-automatic or pump action shotguns as your choice of boarder repellent, take your defensive shotgun to the range and shoot your chosen defensive load in it.
 Know the pattern your gun/load combination produces from a cylinder choke at short home defense distances.
-And and learn to properly aim quickly and effectively.
+Practice reloads and and learn to properly aim your shotgun quickly and effectively.